 Three types of lunar eclipse are possible (total, partial, and penumbral), depending on how deeply the full Moon plunges into or near the umbra, our planet’s dark, central shadow.

-If the moon ventures just partly into the umbra, as pictured above, only the partial phases occur — you’ll see some of the Moon in nearly full sunlight, and some of it steeped in the deep, red-tinged umbral shadow.
+If the Moon ventures just partly into the umbra, as pictured here, only the partial phases occur — you’ll see some of the Moon in nearly full sunlight, and some of it steeped in the deep, red-tinged umbral shadow.

 And if its disk passes just outside the umbra, the Moon still encounters the weak penumbral shadow cast by Earth.
 A sharp-eyed observer will notice that one side of the full Moon’s disk looks a little dusky.
 All four of 2020’s lunar eclipses were of the penumbral variety.